jfarleyx/bumpver-webpack-plugin/README.md

 }
 ```

-Then, add a variable to *env* containing the semver level to increment...
+Then, in your call to webpack add a variable to *env* containing the semver level to increment...

 ``` javascript
 "scripts": {